 3 - The Tony Keady Affair

-We sadly lost Tony Keady last year but as well as being an all-time great hurler, Keady once found himself also caught up in one of the GAA's biggest sagas 'The Tony Keady Affair'.
+We sadly lost Tony Keady in 2017, but as well as being an all-time great hurler, Keady once found himself also caught up in one of the GAA's biggest sagas 'The Tony Keady Affair'.
 The hurler of the year in 1988, Keady then went on a holiday to America, to play for Laois against Tipperary in an exhibition game.
 He was told he could play, only to arrive home to pronouncements by the GAA that he had broken the rules by playing, and was promptly banned for a year.

 Keady was the only high profile player ever suspended under this law, even though the practice was rampant in the 70s and 80s.
 Tipperary's Paul Delaney had committed exactly the same 'crime' that summer and yet played the semi-final against Galway.
 (The Tipp management, concerned that issues would arise following the Keady saga, dropped him for the final against Antrim).